WodaMineralna/S23-Adding-Authentication-To-React-Apps/README.md

 Practice code for Section 23 - Adding Authentication to React Apps, part of the course "React - The Complete Guide (incl.
 Redux)" by Maximilian Schwarzmüller.

-This project covers
+This project covers:
 - Authentication flow and protected routes
 - Token storage and session refresh strategy

-Project type
+# Project type
-- Based on a guided project
+Implemented as part of a guided course project, with additional features and customizations added independently.

 ## Tech Stack
 - React
 - JavaScript (ES6+)
 - Build tool - Create React App
-- Authentication
 - JWT
 ## How to Run